jerudnik/nix-config/WARP.md

 - ✅ ALWAYS keep host configs simple and declarative
 - ✅ ALWAYS move complex logic into reusable modules
-- ✅ PRINCIPLE: Host configs should be data, not code
+- ✅ PRINCIPLE: Host configs should be data, not code RULE 4.3: Installation vs. Configuration Boundaries

-**RULE 4.3: Package Management Boundaries**
-- ❌ NEVER install user applications in environment.systemPackages unless they are system-level tools
-- ❌ NEVER install system tools in home.packages
-- ❌ NEVER duplicate package installations between system and user
+- ❌ NEVER mix package installation and configuration in the same layer
-- ❌ NEVER put CLI tools in environment.systemPackages unless they are essential for system operation
+- ❌ NEVER place user-specific configuration in system-level modules
-- ✅ ALWAYS install GUI applications and system-level tools via nix-darwin in environment.systemPackages
+- ✅ ALWAYS install packages at the system-level via `environment.systemPackages`
-- ✅ ALWAYS install user-specific and CLI tools via home-manager in home.packages
+- ✅ ALWAYS manage user-specific configuration via `home-manager` modules
-- ✅ RULE OF THUMB: If it has a .app bundle, nix-darwin should install it.
-If it's a command-line tool for your user, home-manager should install it
+- ✅ PRINCIPLE: The system provides the tools; the user configures them.

 ---